Pasture-Raised Pigs

 -

-You get about 150-160 lbs of delicious pork!
-Your exact cuts depend on your processing choices, but standard options include:
+You get about 150-160 lbs of packaged delicious pork!
+Your exact cuts depend on your processing choices, but check out the chart on this page for some standard bone-in and boneless cuts!
+You’ll receive more meat with bone-in cuts than boneless.

 Custom-cut options include seasoned ground pork, brats, pork steaks instead of shoulder roasts, loin roasts instead of pork chops, fresh (uncured) hams, belly, hocks, and more.